jan-bogaerts/mark/src/markdownCode.md

 the application uses a toolbar similar to applications like mS Access, excel, word or draw: a single integrated menu and toolbar

 - At the top of the toolbar are a nr of tabs (use the tabs from the antd library)
-- all components on the toolbar show a F (from the antd library) containing a short description of the action.
+- all components on the toolbar show a tooltip (from the antd library) containing a short description of the action.

 the following tabs are available:
 - home: this is shown as the first tab when the application starts.